 In 1981, I was living in Ohio and dating a man from New York City.
 Because of him, I became aware of a strange cancer striking gay men in New York and San Francisco.
 Unfortunately, in Ohio, no one was worried about AIDS because only people in NYC and San Francisco were at risk.

-The numbers of men I held as they died is impossible to calculate but as my life continues, I remember the patients of St. Clare’s Hospital.
+The number of men I held as they died is impossible to calculate, but as my life continues, I remember the patients of St. Clare’s Hospital.
 I remember how you were ostracized by friends and family.
 I remember how, as gay brothers, we loved one another unconditionally.

 This is my tribute to those who were alone.
 They had no friends and no family.
 I was just a 22-year-old boy from Ohio, learning life lessons I wish never existed.
 I miss all of you, and I continue to remember you and love you.